MrBeast Burger: Expansion

 The American Dream Mall holds the first MrBeast Burger restaurant in the United States.

 Since its initial opening, plans for the expansion of MrBeast Burger locations have been announced.
 Following complaints from fans who did not live in areas served by delivery, Donaldson acknowledged the issue and stated that efforts were underway to double and triple the number of locations.

-The first locations in Canada were opened in early February, with locations in Toronto, Edmonton, Calgary, with additional locations opening shortly after in Vancouver, Halifax and in Winnipeg.
-The first locations in the United Kingdom (UK) opened in early May, with five locations.
+The first locations in Canada were opened in early February in Toronto, Edmonton and Calgary, with additional locations opening shortly after in Vancouver, Halifax and Winnipeg.
+The first locations in the United Kingdom opened in early May, with five locations.

 On August 30, 2022, Donaldson announced that he would bring a MrBeast Burger shop to the American Dream Mall in East Rutherford, New Jersey, near New York City, to be the location of his first U.S. restaurant.
 The restaurant then proceeded to open on September 4, 2022, where thousands of patrons flooded the mall so much so that New Jersey state troopers were called in to control the crowd situation.

 It also opened its first Southeast Asian virtual location in the Philippines in partnership with JustKitchen Philippines and GrabFood on March 22, 2023.

 MrBeast Burger has over 300 virtual locations across the US mainland, and a location in Puerto Rico.
 In 2023, the business came to Mexico.
 In 2024, the chain debuted in Brazil.
 Since 2023, the chain serves in Colombia.

 In 2025, the franchise launched in Germany.
 In July, the chain also announced plans to launch in New Zealand.